 We would love for you to have a World Book Night event, and to share your stories of the event with us.
-You’ll be able to download booklists, images, banners and Twitter cards from the resources section of our website in the new year.
+You’ll be able to download booklists, images, banners and Twitter cards from the resources section of our website in 2024.

 Do I have to have my event on 23 April?

 Although ideally events would be held on the evening of World Book Night itself, we know that the event you’re planning might need to be a different time or day.
 As long as it is held close to 23 April, and is clearly linked to World Book Night, that’s fine with us!